-From mountain retreats to beachside beauties, here are Europe’s 20 best spa hotels:
+From mountain retreats to beachside beauties, these spa hotels have passed the test of many celebrities, and some are even considered the best spas in the world.
+Here are the Europe’s 20 best spa hotels:

 1. Aman Venice, Italy

 When George Clooney married Amal Alamuddin in Venice, Italy, there was simply no expense spared.
 Where did the bride spend her last single night in one of the world’s most romantic cities?
 The answer is Aman Venice.